albTian/slash_takehome/README.md

 2. The date picker must include some sort of calendar view (even if it isn't the main view), with some visual indication of the amount spent for each day.
 For example, you may choose to use a color gradient to represent the amount spent, with darker colors representing more spend.
 You may also (additionally or alternatively) choose to include the total spend for each day in the calendar view.
 3. It's important that the date picker is snappy and responsive.
 Good UX around loading states, interactions, and the overall experience is important.
 4. Emphasis on visual aesthetics and UX over code quality (this is a challenge is meant to be done in a few hours so we're not worried about you writing the cleanest code possible).
 5. An HTTP server that talks to a postgres database is provided for you to fetch transaction data.
 On the frontend, there is already a view with a list of transactions shown.
 There are hundreds of thousands of transactions, so it's expected that you keep in mind performance considerations when implementing the date picker.
-You may want to create new endpoints to fetch the data you need.
+You may want to create new endpoints or modify the existing endpoint to fetch the data you need.

 ### Instructions

-1. Build and run the docker image by running `docker compose up` (or `npm run docker:up`)
+1. Build and run the docker image by running `docker compose up` (or `bun docker:up`)
-2. Install dependencies by running `npm install` (or bun / yarn if you prefer).
+2. Install dependencies by running `bun install` (or `npm install` / `yarn install` if you prefer).
-3. Run `seed` command (`npm run seed` / `bun seed` / `yarn seed`) to seed the database with the initial set of transactions.
+3. Run `seed` command (`bun seed` / `npm run seed` / `yarn seed`) to seed the database with the initial set of transactions.
+If you are not using bun, you'll need to use tsx or something similar to run the script.
-3. Start the development server by running `npm run dev` and go to `localhost:3000`
+4. Start the development server by running `bun dev` and go to `localhost:3000`

 Feel free to use any libraries and tools you'd like to complete the challenge.

 ### Time constraints